 If these criteria are met, the ASIO must initiate an inquiry.
 The ASIO must make this determination within 10 days of receiving the complaint, and the person making the complaint, known as the informant, must be notified in writing of the ASIO's decision and its basis.
-(Manual § 7(c)).
-The complainant then has 30 days to submit a request for reconsideration to the AISO and DSIO.
+(Manual § 6(c)).
+If the ASIO's initial assessment of an allegation results in a determination that the criteria for convening an inquiry were not met, the complainant then has 30 days to submit a request for reconsideration to the AISO and DSIO.